jojozhuang/restaurant-android/README.md

 ```bash
 git clone https://github.com/jojozhuang/restaurant-android.git
 ```
-Open the DataServer project in Visual, compile and run.
-The backend API is served at http://127.0.0.1:8080/.
+Open the DataServer project in Visual Studio, compile and run.
+The backend API will be served at http://127.0.0.1:8080/.
 Open the Android project in Android Studio, run in simulator.

 # Portfolio
 Read portfolio [Restaurant(Anroid)](http://jojozhuang.github.io/portfolio/restaurant-android/) to learn the main functions of this Android app.